EternityForest/KaithemAutomation/help.md

 #### kaithem.widgets.TimeWidget()

-All this does is display the current time in his or her preferred format. use like an HTML span or an image.
+All this does is display the current time in his or her prefered format. use like an HTML span or an image.
 Render takes a parameter type which defaults to widget.
 If type is 'inline', will render as simple text without special styling.

 Unlike other widgets, the TimeWidget is purely client side and uses the system clock of the client, and as such will even work if /static/widget.js is not included.